 However, as Grammar Girl so eloquently states in her blog condemning the comma splice, you are not Cormac McCarthy.

 Do not arbitrarily throw the rules of grammar to the wind.
 Believe it or not, people pay attention to those things and proper punctuation matters in publication.

 How do you feel about comma splices?
 Let us know in the comments.

-Joe here: Liz couldn’t think of a practice and assigned me the job.
+Joe here: Liz couldn't think of a writing exercise for today and assigned me the job.
 This was a mistake.

 While Liz loves grammatical rules, I love to stretch them to their breaking point (and often beyond).
 So today, I'd like you to write your practice in one extremely long, comma-splice-free sentence.
 I'll show you: